• Skip to main content

 I didn’t waste my gorgeous veg box peas in this soup, no way.
 My veg box peas are harvested the day before delivery and they are like gold in our house – they barely last an hour after delivery, being eaten, raw, straight from the pods like sweeties.

-I also used Albert Bartlett potatoes as a thickener.
-The addition of a few potatoes to a purĂ©ed soup adds a delicious creaminess without it being heavy – perfect for summer.
+I also used rooster potatoes as a thickener.
+Adding a few potatoes to a puréed soup adds a delicious creaminess without being heavy—perfect for summer.

 Pea, Potato & Lovage Soup - perfect for summer.

-So yes, the soup – it’s the perfect summer soup recipe, I think.
-Flavoured with a regular brown onion and a few spring onions, plenty of gorgeous freshly shelled peas and a generous handful of lovage it goes down very, very well.
+This is a perfect summer soup recipe, I think.
+Flavoured with a regular brown onion and a few spring onions, plenty of gorgeous freshly shelled peas and a generous handful of lovage, it goes down very, very well.
+I served this lovage soup with herbed potato bannocks, pictured above and below.

 Pea, Potato & Lovage Soup - perfect for summer.